 Tas Gas Review and Rates

 Unlike Aurora, Tas Gas is privately-owned, launching in 2003 after the state government introduced Full Retail Competition in the Tasmanian gas market.
 Tas Gas Retail claims to hold 65% of the Tasmanian gas retail market, making it the state’s largest natural gas retailer.
 Tas Gas Networks is also the only gas distributor, owning and operating 800km of gas pipeline, giving over 50,000 homes and businesses access to the natural gas.
 In this article, Canstar Blue reviews Tas Gas, we look at its services, gas rates and rebates.

 Tas Gas Rates

-Tas Gas Retail’s natural gas usage rates are a fraction of a cent higher than Aurora Energy’s rates.
-Business customers are also charged higher rates than residential customers.
+Tas Gas Retail’s natural gas usage rates are very similar to Aurora Energy’s rates.

 |Customer Type||Daily Supply Charge||Usage Charge|

 |Residential||57 ¢/day||4.191 ¢/MJ|